Cost-Efficient Large Language Model Serving for Multi-turn Conversations with CachedAttention: Performance Evaluation

 \subsection{End-to-end Performance}

 In the end-to-end experiments, we use 9K conversations from ShareGPT~\cite{sharegpt_sharegptraw_2024} and the average number of turns in these conversations is 5.75.
 Thus the total number of conversation turns is about 52K.
-We warm up the KV caching system using the first 10K conversation turns and then evaluate the performance on the following 42K turns.
+We warm up \storagename using the first 10K conversation turns and then evaluate the performance on the following 42K turns.

-\textbf{Cache hit rate.} We first present the cache hit rate in AS since other performance metrics are closely related to it.
-Figure~\ref{fig:e2e-hit-ratio} shows the KV cache hit rates in AS for various LLMs.
-AS exhibits high hit rates around 86\%, 71\% 89\%, and 90\% for LLaMa-13B, LLaMA-65B, LLaMA-70B and Falcon-40B, respectively.
+\textbf{Cache hit rate.} We first present the cache hit rate of \storagename in CA since other performance metrics are closely related to it.
+Figure~\ref{fig:e2e-hit-ratio} shows the total KV cache hit rates, including both DRAM and disk hit rates across various LLMs.
+CA exhibits high hit rates around 86\%, 71\% 89\%, and 90\% for LLaMa-13B, LLaMA-65B, LLaMA-70B, and Falcon-40B, respectively.
 In contrast, we observe a relatively low hit rate of LLaMA-65B.
 This discrepancy arises due to the larger storage space required by LLaMA-65B for saving KV caches.
-Given the same available storage space, AS accommodates fewer sessions for LLaMA-65B, thereby limiting the hit rate.
-Specifically, LLaMA-65B necessitates 2.5MB of space for each token in the KV cache, LLaMA-13B requires 0.78MB, LLaMA-70B and Falcon-40B require only 0.31MB and 0.12MB of space per token due to using the group query attention with a GQA factor of 8 and 16, respectively.
+Given the same available storage space, CA accommodates fewer sessions for LLaMA-65B, thereby limiting the hit rate.
+Specifically, LLaMA-65B necessitates 2.5MB of space for each token in the KV cache.
+LLaMA-13B requires 0.78MB.
+LLaMA-70B and Falcon-40B require only 0.31MB and 0.12MB of space per token due to using the group query attention with a GQA factor of 8 and 16.

 \textbf{Time to first token (TTFT).} TTFT is an important metric for quality of service in LLM serving~\cite{patel2023splitwise, alizadeh2023llm}.
 It indicates how quickly users start seeing the output of LLMs after entering their prompt.
-As shown in Figure~\ref{fig:e2e-ttft}, AS significantly reduces the TTFT by 85\%, 61\%, 87\% and 86\% for LLaMA-13B, LLaMA-65B, LLaMA-70B and Falcon-40B respectively, in comparison to RE.
-This is because AS eliminates a large amount of repetitive computation for generating the KV caches of historical tokens in the prefilling phase.
-Upon cache hits, the TTFT of AS only relies on the number of newly input tokens in the new conversation turn.
+As shown in Figure~\ref{fig:e2e-ttft}, CA significantly reduces the TTFT by 85\%, 61\%, 87\%, and 86\% for LLaMA-13B, LLaMA-65B, LLaMA-70B, and Falcon-40B respectively, in comparison to RE.
+This is because CA eliminates a large amount of repetitive computation for generating the KV caches of historical tokens in the prefilling phase.
+Upon cache hits, the TTFT of CA only relies on the number of newly input tokens in the new conversation turn.